 Part of a Powerful Puzzle

 Florida is a wonderful place to live, visit or learn about.
-But it's only one piece of the United States puzzle, and its history and geography make much more sense in context.
+Continue learning about the Sunshine State with some fun Florida slang.
+This state is only one piece of the United States puzzle, and its history and geography make much more sense in context.
 If you'd like to learn more about the states of America, check out these fun facts about Georgia, the Peach State.
 Or if you'd like to read more about the continent as a whole, take a look at these key North America facts as well.